Ambiguous Geographical References Are A Problem in Local Search

 A local search engine works by attempting to return relevant web pages associated with a specific geographical region or location.
 When the search engines index web pages, it can be helpful to attempt to automatically associate those pages or sections of them with specific places or regions.

 Ideally, for example, a web page about a restaurant in New York City should be associated with New York City.
-This connection can be easier to create if there is clearly a postal address or other geographical information on the page associated with that location and restaurant.
+This connection can be easier to create if there is a postal address or other geographical information on the page associated with that location and restaurant.
 But sometimes, a page will only contain a partial address or information that makes it difficult to draw that connection between page and place.
 The location becomes an ambiguous geographical reference at that point.

 Another issue that comes up in local search is which geographical region should the search engine show results from when there may be more than one location or region with the same name, or a similar name.
 For instance, If I want to order a pizza from one of the local pizzerias, I might search for Pizza Newark, but I probably won’t be happy with the Google local results which show Newark, New Jersey, pizza places, instead of Newark, Delaware.

 Yes, I can add a zipcode or state name, and that will solve the problem.
 But I want to know why the local search chooses New Jersey.
 Is Newark New Jersey, the most important Newark in the world, or is there some other reason?

-Fortunately, we have a Google patent application (which we can poke and prod) that looks at these situations:
+Fortunately, we have a Google patent application (which we can poke and prod) that looks at Ambiguous Geographical References:

 Classification of ambiguous geographic references